United States Postal Service

 Where it started

-The biggest challenge in leading the design effort for USPS was delivering a user-centric solution within the confines of a internal legacy system that served as the basis platform for our team to enhance.
+The biggest challenge in leading the design effort for USPS was delivering a user-centric solution within the confines of an internal legacy system that served as the base platform for our team to enhance.

-The screenshot below demonstrates how the legacy solution would have users to remove a dependent in the case of changes to their family status.
-The only was for users to remove a dependate was to work their way through the dashboard to their settings, where they would then have click the "Remove" link paired with a trashcan icon.
+The screenshot below demonstrates how the legacy solution required users to remove a dependent in the case of changes to their family status.
+The only way for users to remove a dependent was to navigate through the dashboard to their settings, where they would then have to click the "Remove" link paired with a trashcan icon.

 Project planning